Can fat or cellulite be removed on a specific body area with exercise?

 “Can I at least tighten my thigh skin by doing squats?”, is the next question that I see coming.

-And the answer is still “NO”.
+And the answer is still “NOPE”.
 Exercise overall has an anabolic effect on skin throughout the body, but exercising a specific muscle will not lead to you building more collagen on the skin on top of that muscle.
 That’s not how the body works.

 Spot fat reduction: the clinical studies

-Still, two different research groups tried to disprove it, and in both cases the result was the same: topical fat reduction and topical cellulite reduction do not exist.
+Still, two different research groups tried to disprove it, and in both cases the result was the same: topical fat reduction and topical cellulite reduction still do not exist.

 Study #1